 How do you grow a passion for something that your family has no interest in?
-Mansi Gandhi’s certainty about the place that art has in her life has only grown over the years- from loving it from a distance and slowly engaging with it, to fanning the flames of her love to buy her first piece of art.
+Mansi Gandhi’s certainty about the place that art has in her life has only grown over the years- from loving it from a distance and slowly engaging with it, to fanning the flames of her love for art to taking the leap with her first piece of art.

 Buying my first piece of art was not an overnight decision.
 It has been something I have been contemplating for quite a while now.
 Though I have always enjoyed art and been connected with it, I haven’t really done anything about it—maybe because I have always thought that art was unaffordable or that it was out of my reach.

 During a conversation with a friend of mine, she recommended Artflute.
-As I was going through it, I was pleasantly surprised to realise that there were numerous pieces of art which were well within my budget.
+As I was going through it, I was pleasantly surprised to realize that there were numerous pieces of art that were well within my budget.
 That’s how I eventually decided to buy my first piece of art.

 Nobody in my family is artistically inclined and they consider buying a piece of art the same as buying a table or a chair.
 However, I have a lot of friends who are deeply connected to the world of art and a friend whose father is an artist.
 When it came to buying art, all of them had only one piece of advice to give me and that is—you must love the artwork that you are going to buy.
 I had all these misconceptions about the criteria to choose the painting to buy.
 I wondered if I should consider whether it would appreciate in value and other things like that.
 As much as all of that is true while buying art as an investment, I knew that for me loving the painting was immensely important since I would be looking at it 24×7.
 And of course the budget was also a key factor.